 The next big project was setting up a rooms for summer and fall foliage guests.
-What appeared to be a leaky roof in the Lake Room chimney ended up being a simple fix done by a young man who refused to take money because he wanted to somehow pay me back for what I did for him when he was a teenager.
-I would have paid him whatever he asked for as I watched him climbing way up on my really high rool!
+What appeared to be a leaky roof in the Lake Room chimney ended up being a simple, quick fix done by a young man who refused to take any money.
+He told me he wanted to pay me back for what I did for him when he was a teenager and his family was struggling.
+I would have paid him whatever he asked for as I watched him climbing way up on my really high roof!
 Instead, I allowed the magic to flow.
-Check out the Lake Room if you or anyone you know is looking for a beautiful home for a mountain getaway.
+(Check out the Lake Room if you or anyone you know is looking for a beautiful home for a mountain getaway.)

-The Open House will offer people the opportunity to wander through the house and around the property as they consider possibilities of the venue for their out of town guests, professional meetings or training workshops.
+The Open House is coming up on the weekend of June 22-23rd.
+It will offer people the opportunity to wander through the house and around the property as they consider possibilities of the venue for their out of town guests, professional meetings or training workshops.
 Free classes and demonstrations of what we currently offer will be offered and information about upcoming events will be available.

 A free yoga class will be held from 8:30-10:00am.
 Dave will follow with a demonstration of a Muscle Activating Technique, a powerful therapeutic modality that is used to enhance mobility and range of motion, Julie of Silver Lake Massage will demonstrate her Zero Balance Technique as well as offer mini massage sessions and Mikayla and Trish will demonstrate some simple yet effective heart centered tools to increase connection, raise your vibration, decrease stress and deal with difficult situations.

 Refreshments will be served throughout the day and the decks and porch will be open for relaxing, connecting and simply enjoying the view overlooking Mount Chocorua and Forrest Brook on Silver Lake.